 HABITAT: ‘Traditionally’, i.e. in natural settings, cattle egrets accompany cattle feeding on insects and other small animals, and will rid cattle of the pests that plague them, such as ticks and flies.
 For this reason farmers appreciate them.
 Their adapting to human environments makes their presence now seen in city parks and also around airports.

-NESTING: This bird nests in colonies like tall herons, in treetops near marshlands and coastal habitats, sometimes mixing with other species of herons.
+NESTING: Nest in colonies in treetops near marshlands and coastal habitats, sometimes mixing with other species of herons.
 Three to seven light blue eggs are laid, incubated by both parents.
 Chicks fed by both parents.

 ON PEI: Does not breed on Prince Edward Island, sightings rare (see photo below).

 DISTRIBUTION: Native to Africa, Europe, and parts of Asia, introduced in many countries including Hawaii in the USA.
 Also expanding range on its own.

 CONSERVATION: Population widespread around the globe and increasing, not at risk.

 SIMILAR SPECIES: Little Blue Heron (juvenile), Snowy Egret

 A cattle egret hunting on a lawn walks behind a tree but does not appear on the other side immediately: